The My Food Bag concept is based on the home delivery of food parcels containing all

 What did you enjoy most about doing YES?

-the team bond.
-Most of all I loved the thrill of watching all the
+Most of all I loved the thrill of watching all the planning come together.

 What did you learn through doing the YES programme?

-The most important thing I learnt was that I enjoyed business – we
+The most important thing I learnt was that I enjoyed business.
+We had an

 Tell us about your role at My Food Bag?